Skip to main content

 No ingress object exists as expected.

-11. Deploy the new version 0.0.1-SNAPSHOT.2 which has the ingress object in place.
-Since we use Manual deployment approach, we perform version upgrade by hand.
+2. Deploy the fastapi-demo application which has the ingress object in place.
+Since we use Manual deployment approach, we perform version upgrade manually:

-• Go to the CD Pipelines section of the EDP Portal, select mypipe pipeline and choose dev stage.
+• Go to the Environments section of the KubeRocketCI portal, select mypipe and choose dev stage.

-• Check that the new version is deployed: application status is Healthy and Synced, and the Deployed version points to 0.0.1-SNAPSHOT.2.
+• Check that the application is deployed and application status is Healthy and Synced.

 # Check Ingress object